ScalefreeCOM/turbovault4dbt/README.md

   * Partitioning
   * Helpful SQL generators to create, select, drop, delete, grant models

-This fork is meant to be used together with this [datavault4dbt fork](https://github.com/universe-designer/datavault4dbt) If you use Windows, use [dv-starter](https://github.com/universe-designer/dv-starter/tree/main) to install and preconfigure Turbovault4dbt and Datavault4dbt easily.
+This fork is meant to be used together with this [datavault4dbt fork](https://github.com/universe-designer/datavault4dbt).
+If you use Windows, use [dv-starter](https://github.com/universe-designer/dv-starter/tree/main) to install and preconfigure Turbovault4dbt and Datavault4dbt easily.

+## What is TurboVault4dbt?
+TurboVault4dbt is an open-source tool that automatically generates dbt models according to our [datavault4dbt](https://github.com/ScalefreeCOM/datavault4dbt)-templates.
+It uses a metadata input of Your Data Vault 2.0 from one of the supported databases and creates ready-to-process dbt-models.

 ## What are the prerequisites to use TurboVault4dbt?